wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/message-routing/dynamic-router.md

 ## Analyze the output

-1. When you send the requests, you can view outputs like this. also you can in `tcpmon` that received a request for relevant port.
+1. When you send the requests, you can view outputs like this.
+Also, you can see in `tcpmon` that you received a request for the relevant port.
     ```xml
     <?xml version='1.0' encoding='UTF-8'?>
     <soapenv:Envelope xmlns:soapenv="http://schemas.xmlsoap.org/soap/envelope/">